Park Ah-in: Early life and marriage

 Park was born in Busan, South Korea, and graduated from the Department of Theater and Film at Chung-Ang University.
-She got married on November 7, 2020, at the Oksu-dong Cathedral in Seongdong-gu, Seoul, her spouse being unrelated to the entertainment industry.
+She got married on November 7, 2020, at the Oksu-dong Cathedral in Seongdong District, Seoul, her spouse being unrelated to the entertainment industry.

 Career

 Park started her acting career with the horror film Forbidden Floor in 2006.

 In 2008, she took on the role of policewoman Hanakoin in a stage play Atami Murder Case organized by the Chung-Ang University Performing Film Arts Center.

 In 2016, she was cast in the award-winning and popular show of the year Descendants of the Sun as Kim Eun-ji, a thoracic surgery specialist.
 The same year she also appeared in the mystery thriller Babysitter and another award-winning tvN drama The Good Wife.

 In 2018, she starred in tvN's historical romance Mr. Sunshine, where she portrayed a woman who is unable to bear a child so she is regularly abused by her husband.
 The drama was praised by Park Jin-hai of The Korea Times for its strong female characters.

 In 2019, she played Lily, an assassin in the spy crime-thriller Vagabond.
 For her portrayal of an assassin, she was nominated in the Best New Actress category for SBS Drama Awards.
 In the same year she also portrayed a Korean version of Paris Hilton as the granddaughter of the chairman and founder of Guseong Hotel, where she also is the head of marketing, in MBC's comedy drama Never Twice.